Professor of Law and

 JD, 1994, New York University

-Professor Michael Pinard is the Director of the Clinical Law Program at the University of Maryland Francis King Carey School of Law.
+Professor Michael Pinard is the Co-Director of the Clinical Law Program at the University of Maryland Francis King Carey School of Law.
 He currently teaches the Reentry Clinic and the Reentry Legal Theory and Practice Seminar.
 He has taught Criminal Procedure, Legal Profession and, in the summer of 2006, Comparative Criminal Process at the University of Aberdeen, in Aberdeen, Scotland.
 Professor Pinard has published several law review articles on the criminal process, criminal defense lawyering and the interconnections between the reentry of individuals with criminal records and the collateral consequences of criminal convictions.

 Professor Pinard has been active nationally in efforts to improve legal education.
 He is co-editor-in-chief of the Clinical Law Review and served on the Clinical Skills Committee of the ABA’s Section on Legal Education and Admissions to the Bar.
 He is a former president of the Clinical Legal Education Association (CLEA), and has served on behalf of the AALS Section on Clinical Legal Education as co-chair of Clinical Scholarship Committee and chair of the Nomination’s Committee.
 He is a former co-chair of the AALS Section on Litigation.